Courteney Cox-Arquette: from Friends-ship to motherhood

 Finally, in what the couple describe as a last-ditch attempt using four frozen embryos, Shields became pregnant again.
 This time it resulted in the birth of her daughter Rowan Francis Henchy on May 15, 2003.

-After her experiences, Shields became a spokesperson for Fertility LifeLines.
-In this role, Shields advocated for people dealing with infertility.
+After her experiences, Shields became an advocate for people dealing with infertility.
 "When you're having trouble conceiving, it's often tough to know where to turn for answers, and when you're undergoing fertility treatment, it's not always easy to find the support that you need," says Shields.
 "As natural as we'd all like it to seem, it's important for women to be aware of potential problems and to take control.
 Two eggs do not an omelette make."

 Celine Dion: her story, her dream